-I was curious as to what figurines were created as an ashtray since I have a few and had no idea there were so many.
+I was curious as to which of the M.I.
+Hummel figurines were created as an ashtray since I have a few.
+After this research, I had no idea there were so many.
 I was able to locate 8 individual figures listed here but there may be more added as the information provides.
 This list begins with the lower number HUMs and increases as you scroll down.
 It is also, in some ways, an historical chronology of the Hummels as they were created.
 Enjoy.

 Hummels as Ashtrays